korcankaraokcu/PINCE/CONTRIBUTING.md

     tuple_examine_expression = collections.namedtuple("tuple_examine_expression", "all address symbol")
 ```
 - 6/10/2016 - HexView section of MemoryViewerWindow.ui: Changed listWidget_HexView_Address to tableWidget_HexView_Address in order to prevent possible future visual bugs.
-Logically, it should stay as a listwidget considering it's functionality.
+Logically, it should stay as a listwidget considering its functionality.
 But it doesn't play nice with the other neighboring tablewidgets in different pyqt versions,
 forcing me to use magic numbers for adjusting, which is a bit hackish

 # Roadmap